site15/my-dashboard/README.md

 - Generate your app icon and splash screens using `cordova-res --skip-config --copy`
 - Explore the Ionic docs for components, tutorials, and more: https://ion.link/docs
 - Building an enterprise app?
 Ionic has Enterprise Support and Features: https://ion.link/enterprise-edition

+## Troubleshooting

+For common issues with the web application, including Telegram authentication problems, please refer to the [Web App Documentation](./web/README.md#troubleshooting).